Bitcoin myths (and facts)

 Top Bitcoin myths and misconceptions

 Finder's research found the most common misconception is that Bitcoin is not taxed, with 59% falsely believing this to be true.
-In second place comes the myth that Elon Musk invented Bitcoin, which is believed by 56% of Australians.
+The second-most popular myth is that Elon Musk invented Bitcoin, which is believed by 56% of Australians.

 MythPercentage who believe itFact